 the following operators: <, >, <=, >=, ==, !=.
 For example,

 prop z >= 5.0selects all atoms with z coordinate greater than 5.0;

 prop abs z <= 5.0selects all atoms within -5.0 <= z <= 5.0.

-only taken into account with the
+By default periodicity is taken into account with geometric

 3.1.4.
 Similarity and connectivity¶

 - selects all atoms that have the same subkeyword value as any atom in

 selection.
 Allowed subkeyword values are the atom properties:

 name, type, resname, resid, segid, mass, charge, radius, bfactor, resnum, the groups an atom belong to:

 residue, segment, fragment, and the atom coordinates